 - Style: You can let your garden bridge inspire the garden or vice versa but either way, there are styles available to integrate one into any space.
 Like the fresh feeling of a Cape Cod-inspired backyard?
 Go for a painted bridge or one with clean, simple lines.
 If you’re more into the rustic vibe, there are wood options with thick posts and dark finishes that will do just fine.
 To bring a little romance to the backyard, shop for metal bridges with ornately detailed railings and side panels.
 Orient-infused garden bridge designs are another option and often feature low railings and arched or straight lines.

 Depending on your climate and how much you plan to travel on your garden bridge, the material used for the bridge can make a big difference.
 Cedar is naturally resistant to insects and mold while redwood is tough enough to resist weathering.
 Pine gives wood-lovers a dynamic, knotty grain but will definitely need a sealer or finish to keep it safe while it lives outside.
 Whether you choose a wooden bridge garden feature or a metal design can make an impact on the look of your outdoor space.

 Most woods will need to be re-stained and/or sealed on an annual or semi-annual basis to keep them looking new.
 Or go natural and let the wood patina over the years to a weathered silvery grey.
 A painted finish can maintain the visual style that you like on any material, and when available, galvanized metal can offer maximum resistance to all outdoor threats.

-Maybe you're not even after the visual effects, as much as you need a rugged, reliable way to cross water, a ravine or soft ground.
-Metal or pressure-treated lumber can provide advantages that make it more desirable for you, and require less maintenance, than the primarily ornamental styles.
+Maybe you’re not even after the visual effects, as much as you need a rugged, reliable way to cross water, a ravine or soft ground.
+Metal or pressure-treated lumber can provide advantages that make it more desirable for you, and require less maintenance than the primarily ornamental styles.

 That’s a lot to think about, but we’d like to finish with some of the best advice that we’ve ever been given, from of all places, a class on wine-tasting.
 Don’t worry about all the rules if you think it tastes good.
 We’ve got more bridges than Madison County, and there’s one in here that’s just right for you, so get a feel for your own personal style and start shopping.
 When you find yourself spending more time enjoying the outdoors, you’ll know that you made the perfect choice.